peter-durrant/dotnet/NLog/README.md

 * add an App.Config to the unit test project and add suitable NLog configuration
 * add a link in the unit test project to the existing [App.Config](./Logger/App.config) in the Logger project - this solution
 * add a .testsettings file that deploys a suitable App.Config (e.g. from Logger)
+* programmatically set the configuration

-Since it is likely that unit test loggers with either be mocked or simplified from a deployment example then, in the latter case, a suitable App.Config should be created in the unit test project.
+Since it is likely that unit test loggers will either be mocked or simplified from a deployment example then, in the latter case, a suitable App.Config could be created in the unit test project.

 ### Link to App.Config